godbolts/k-j_golang/README.md

 ## Kood/Jõhvi Golang Module

 In Kood/jõhvi, the first module teaches the Golang programming language.
 The aim is to teach the students how to construct backend programs and integrate them with simple front-end solutions.
 The module is divided into six tasks.
 The first three are individual and the last three are group tasks.
-The module starts with creating programs that manipulate strings and ends up with a project that expects a fully functional web tool to be created.
+The module starts with creating programs that manipulate strings and ends up with a fully functional forum website.

 ### First Task **The Itinerary-Prettifier**